 - Park in the same place each day (this is for you and your dogs' health -- you don't want to spread or catch diseases).

-- Let the big 6 and 4 dog teams park closer to the chute.
+- Let the big 6 and 4 dog teams park closer to the start chute.

 - Parking is generally not assigned -- pick your space.